clarusway/git-class/README.md

 I forked this repo then cloned to my local git.
 I think I am on track!!!

 Still working on it..In Git, there are two main ways to integrate changes from one branch into another: the merge and the rebase.

+Now I am working on experiment branch..couple minutes ago I rebased main to experiment and working on experiment branch..

+I will git checkout main then git merge experiment

+then will check my github account try to find out changes..